Basud: Rahugan Festival

 Rahugan is a part of the coconut, a tree of life which means the bunch of coconuts.
 This word signifies the legend of Basud.
 Before the Spanish conquistadores came to invade the place, the natives of Basud were living in clusters along deltas separated by creeks.
 Much to say that people in this place had their own distinct culture and civilization before they built their houses, mold their families, established a community and settled for a living.

 It was a "Bukambibig" from among the elders of Basudeños that people of Basud came from one womb of family who were natives of Basud.
-And from among these familles sprouted to be founders and leaders in the community since the spaniards took over the town.
+And from among these families sprouted to be founders and leaders in the community since the spaniards took over the town.
 People are knitted into one family; a cousin on the other, or "malapit nam kamag-anak to another.
 With respect and modesty, there were families and inhabitants of Basud who were amusingly known by their aliases and related to coconut like the "Lunok", "Lukad", "Bunot", "Guta", "Bukhayo", and the well known "Buko-King.
 Prominent among the people of Basud the value of love, unity and sense of belongingness to the family.
 People fosters the sense of cooperation and solidarity.
 With these distinctive character, value, and culture of the people of Basud, a festival was conceived to portray the beautiful amusing, exciting and rich cultures of the Basudeños.
 This festival will vibrate the symbol of cultures, actions character and solidarity of the people how they dwelt in the place since the early times, now and the future.